By AOA Communication Manager, Kristin Ellis – September 18th, 2019.

 Q: So is it fair to say your weakness is mainly the mental side of this sport?

-Yes absolutely.
+A: Yes absolutely.
 Fear of failure, not pushing yourself hard enough, confidence.
 You watch peers around you succeed and then you get impatient.
 Cam helped me a ton.
 The team psychologist Dana Sinclair also helped me a lot.
 I learnt a lot under my coaches arm, he’s so insightful and wise and very patient.

 Q: What about your strengths?
 I would take a guess and say you are extremely good at self-management.